 As a point of clarification, costs are what it costs your lawyer to file the case, pay any private investigator if required, etc. Fees are what your lawyer earns by representing you.
 Often, you’ll see a “you don’t pay if we don’t win” ad.
 This means the lawyer is working “on contingency.”
 They don’t earn their fees unless you win.
 However, in all but a very few instances, you are always responsible for the costs.

 Data breach cases often settle for substantial amounts of money.
-This does not all go to the members of the class and its lawyers in the form of cash, though.
+However, this does not all go to the class members and its lawyers in the form of cash.
 That free credit monitoring?
 It’s not really free.
-Those whose data was stolen don’t pay for it, but it does come out of the settlement funds.
+The cost comes out of the settlement funds.

-Likewise, any moneys used for credit repair, fraud protection, and as reimbursements to those who have paid for such services out of pocket.
+Likewise, any moneys used for credit repair, fraud protection, and reimbursements to those who have paid for such services out of pocket.
 In July of this year, “Equifax agreed to [pay] close to $700 million in fines and restitution.
-Of that amount, $425 million will be set aside for consumer payouts to cover things like “credit monitoring and out-of-pocket losses because of the breach, as well as the cost of identity restoration services for victims.”
+Of that amount, Equifax set aside $425 million for consumer payouts to cover “credit monitoring and out-of-pocket losses due of the breach, as well as identity restoration services for victims.”
 This covered the massive data breach in 2017.

 Those affected by the Anthem, Inc. data breach were able to get up to $10,000 in addition to the credit monitoring and other services.
-Data breaches can be nightmarish to recover from if you’ve been negatively impacted by one.
+Recovery from a data breaches can be a nightmare.
 Hiring a good lawyer and educating yourself on credit (and other data) safety are key to this recovery and to prevention.